Associate Professor of Classics

 D.Phil., 2005, Oxford University

 Emily Baragwanath received her B.A.
 (1999) in Ancient History and English and M.A.
-(2001) in Ancient History from the University of Auckland, New Zealand, before taking up a Rhodes Scholarship to Magdalen College, University of Oxford, U.K. She gained her doctorate in Classics from Oxford (2005) and then continued work as a postdoctoral fellow at Christ Church, Oxford, teaching and conducting research, before her arrival in Chapel Hill in summer 2007.
+(2001) in Ancient History from the University of Auckland, New Zealand, before taking up a Rhodes Scholarship to Magdalen College, University of Oxford, U.K. She gained her doctorate in Classics from Oxford (2005) and then continued work as a postdoctoral fellow at Christ Church, Oxford, before her arrival in Chapel Hill in summer 2007.
 She has since pursued her research at Harvard’s Center for Hellenic Studies in Washington D.C.
 (2009-2010) and as an Alexander von Humboldt fellow at the University of Heidelberg in Germany (2013-14).
-In 2020-21 she will be a Fellow at the National Humanities Center.
+In 2020-21 she was a Fellow at the National Humanities Center.

 Since arriving at Chapel Hill she has taught graduate courses on Herodotus, Thucydides, and Xenophon, and undergraduate courses on Herodotus, Thucydides and Xenophon, the Junior Seminar (an interdisciplinary exploration of Ancient Delphi as Greco-Roman topographical and cultural location), ‘Writing the Past’ (a First Year Seminar that starts out from the Greek historians in exploring the capacity for literature, cinema, and other modes of representation to convey history), Greek and Roman Historical Literature, Greek Tragedy, and The Greeks (a large lecture course on Ancient Greek civilization).